starirene9/starirene9/README.md

-- 👋 Hi, I’m @starirene9
+- 👋 Hi, I’m @starirene9.
-- 👀 I’m interested in Front-end, yoga, and Tourism
+- 👀 I’m interested in Front-end Software Engineering, Yoga & Wellness, and Tourism Industry.
-- 🌱 I’m currently learning ES6, React
+- 🌱 I’m currently learning ES6, React.
 - 💞️ I want to collaborate in the IT sector specializing in Tourism, Education, and Healthcare.
 - 📫 How to reach me starirene9@gmail.com or follow me on Instagram bitnara_999